julifmontoya/django-blog-temp/README.md

 - Add, Edit/Update are straightforward forms to allow users to use the features without issues

 ## 8. Results
+Here is a link to the final project [Link](https://django-blog-temp.vercel.app/)

 ###  8.1 [Register]()

 ###  8.2 [Login]()